masterdisk/asm-project/README.md

 ## 3. Problem Statement
-The temperature converter is a system for people to use to switch up real quick between different measurement scales, the ones being used are the more common ones: Celsius, Kelvin and Fahrenheit.
+The temperature converter is a system for people to use in order to switch up real quick between different measurement scales.The ones being used are: Celsius, Kelvin and Fahrenheit.
+The main problems we has to solve were:
      1. How to make the display work properly without losing color
      2. How to properly place the items on the breadboard
      3. How to correctly code using only Assembly